offbynull/learn/Biology/input/input.md

 # Transport

-REWATCH CHAPTER AND DO THIS SECTION.

-REWATCH CHAPTER AND DO THIS SECTION.

-REWATCH CHAPTER AND DO THIS SECTION.

-REWATCH CHAPTER AND DO THIS SECTION.

-REWATCH CHAPTER AND DO THIS SECTION.

-REWATCH CHAPTER AND DO THIS SECTION.

-REWATCH CHAPTER AND DO THIS SECTION.

-REWATCH CHAPTER AND DO THIS SECTION.

-REWATCH CHAPTER AND DO THIS SECTION.

-REWATCH CHAPTER AND DO THIS SECTION.

-REWATCH CHAPTER AND DO THIS SECTION.

-REWATCH CHAPTER AND DO THIS SECTION.

-REWATCH CHAPTER AND DO THIS SECTION.

-REWATCH CHAPTER AND DO THIS SECTION.

-REWATCH CHAPTER AND DO THIS SECTION.

 There are 2 different types of mechanism used to transport molecules in and out of a cell: passive transport and active transport.

-`{bm} Passive transport` is when molecules naturally move towards some gradient (no explicit energy needed).
+`{bm} Passive transport` is when molecules naturally move towards the gradient.
+In this context, gradient refers to the natural direction in which things are supposed to go -- no explicit energy is needed to move/push it along energy needed, it just moves in that direction by virtue of some implicit property.

  * A `{bm} concentration gradient` is when the concentration of a molecule evens out in a volume just by virtue of the molecules randomly bouncing around.
+For example, gas pumped into a vacuum will end up filling the vacuum evenly (more-or-less) -- traveling from areas of high concentration to areas of low concentration.
- * An `{bm} electrical gradient` is when molecules event out in a volume because their electrical charges attract.
+ * An `{bm} electrical gradient` is when molecules flow in some direction because their electrical charges attract.
+For example, a negatively charged molecule will gravitate towards a positively charged molecule.
+Similarly, a negative molecule will gravitate away from from other negative molecules / a positive molecule will gravitate away from other positive molecules.
- * An `{bm} electrochemical gradient`is a combonation of both a concentration gradient and an electrical gradient.
+ * An `{bm} electrochemical gradient` is a combination of both a concentration gradient and an electrical gradient.

-`{bm} Active transport` is when moleculues use energy to move.
+`{bm} Active transport` is when molecules use energy to move against the gradient.
+It's the opposite of passive transport -- energy is explicitly used to drive a molecule to where it naturally / normally wouldn't go.

+An example of active transport is the sodium potassium pump.

 # Microscopy